 The current state of the church (Body of Christ) has falling into a Galatians mentality.
-Many churches not all, have watered-down the Gospel, pursued a seeker-friendly atmosphere to increase their numbers and focus on feel good topical sermons which has created a church body of self-deceived professing "Christians" who know very little about the Bible and know next to nothing about who God is, the depravity of man and the rich, profound truths of God's Word.
+Many churches have watered-down the Gospel, pursued a seeker-friendly atmosphere to increase their numbers and focus on feel good topical sermons which has created a church body of self-deceived professing "Christians" who know very little about the Bible and know next to nothing about who God is, the depravity of man and the rich, profound truths of God's Word.
 We also see this type of either watered-down teaching or outright false teaching being exported to other nations by missionaries and "evangelist" corrupting the beautiful truths of the Gospel with unbiblical interpretations, emotionalism, word and faith false doctrines, outright heresies and further distancing their teachings from the inerrant and sufficient Word of God, the Bible.

-The Hope Movement produces materials using a systematic theology approach.
+The Hope Movement produces materials and teaches using a systematic theology approach.
 “Systematic” refers to something being put into a system.
 Systematic theology is, therefore, the division of theology into systems that explain its various areas.
 For example, many books of the Bible give information about the angels.
 No one book gives all the information about the angels.
 Systematic theology takes all the information about angels from all the books of the Bible and organizes it into a system called angelology.
 That is what systematic theology is all about—organizing the teachings of the Bible into categorical systems.